heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 7. KGLink: A column type annotation method that combines knowledge graph and pre-trained language model (ICDE 2024) [[Paper](https://arxiv.org/pdf/2406.00318)] ⭐
 8. Contextualization Distillation from Large Language Model for Knowledge Graph Completion (ACL 2024) [[Paper](https://arxiv.org/pdf/2402.01729)]
 9. From Superficial to Deep: Integrating External Knowledge for Follow-up Question Generation Using Knowledge Graph and LLM (COLING 2025)
+10. CogMG: Collaborative Augmentation Between Large Language Model and Knowledge Graph (ACL 2024) [[Paper](https://aclanthology.org/2024.acl-demos.35.pdf)] [[Notes (Chinese)](https://mp.weixin.qq.com/s/5NrkHqoZMNdyTWKVPNgXTA?token=1754278729&lang=zh_CN)]
+> * KGs can be employed to address the hallusiasion in LLMs.
+Howevers, KGs may be (1) incomplete, or (2) knowledge inconsistant while applied with information extraction techniques.
+LLM helps to address this two issues.
+Therefore, a CogMG framework is proposed for the collaborative augmentation between LLM and KGs.

 __RAG (Retrieval augmented generation) and Knowledge Graphs/Graph RAG/KAG__